LukaB25/Foodie-Society/README.md

 - About us section tells users a little bit about our community and lets them see what they could gain by joining.

-- The Icons are interactive, they change colour and grow in size on hover.
+- The Icons are interactive, they change colour on hover.
 Section is fully responsive with screen changes.
 With smaller devices two articles will switch from being side by side to be one under another to offer better viewing experience to users.

 Meetups: